talofo/namoradinha/scripts/stage/README.md

 The Stage Composition System is designed to integrate with other systems in the game:

-- **EnvironmentSystem**: The system can update the EnvironmentSystem with biome changes via the biome_change_detected signal.
+- **EnvironmentSystem**: The system can update the EnvironmentSystem with biome changes via the biome_changed signal.
 - **MotionSystem**: The system can update the MotionSystem with ground physics changes via the MotionProfileResolver.
 - **PlayerCharacter**: The system can track the player's position and performance metrics.